-I live in Orange County, California, and our weather is pretty awesome, most of the year.
-But that doesn't mean it never gets colder in the winter.
+Regardless of where you live, water gets colder in the winter time.
+In much of the country, pools freeze...and even in warm places like Southern California, Arizona and Florida, water temperatures can dip below 50 degrees for several weeks at a time.
 Water temperature getting colder seriously affects the balance and makes for more corrosive pool water.
 Calcium-deficient pool water gets aggressive and will steal calcium from anywhere it can find it.
 If a source isn't readily available, the water will corrode through all sorts of equipment (like heaters and salt cells) looking for calcium.
-I always thought corrosion was something to do with chlorine, or that it was just part of managing a pool...but no!
-It's unbalanced water chemistry.

 How much calcium hardness is ideal?